GoogleCloudPlatform/wombat-dressing-room/docs/what-is-this.md

 On my team, a small number of developers manage 75+ Node.js libraries.
-We see automation as key to making this possible: we've written tools that automate releases, tools that validate license headers, tools that ensure contributors have signed CLAs; we adhere to the philosophy, _automate all the things!_
+We see automation as key to making this possible: we've written tools that automate releases, validate license headers, ensure contributors have signed CLAs; we adhere to the philosophy, _automate all the things!_

 > It's difficult to automate the step of entering a code off a